 Living and studying in a new country gives you the chance to immerse yourself in different cultures, meet new people, gain fantastic life skills and boost your employability.

-If you are enrolled in a three-year degree, you can choose the Semester Abroad Programme, and apply for an exchange place to spend the Autumn or Spring semester of your second year studying at one of your partner universities.
+If you are enrolled in a three-year undergraduate degree at UCA, you can choose to participate in the Semester Abroad Programme.
+This programme allows students to spend the Autumn or Spring semester of their second year (level 5) studying at one of our overseas partner universities.

 To take part in the programme you must:

-• Be in your first year at UCA
+• Be in your first year (level 4) at UCA.

 • Get the support of one of your course’s academics.